carlosmcastro/NASA-Space-APP_Backend/README.md

             limits.lumen(teff, resll) #resll: stellar radio.
 On solar radius.

           Main collision module.
-RReturns False if orbits intersect, but do not collide.
+Returns False if orbits intersect, but do not collide.
 Nothing, if they do not intersect, and True if they collide.

             limits.collision((periastro_p1, velocity_p1, star_mass, planet_mass_p1),(periastro_p2, velocity_p2, star_mass, planet_mass_p2), discc)